• Skip to primary navigation

 • In a large pot set over a medium heat add the olive oil.
 When hot add the diced onion with a pinch of salt and cook for 5 minutes until softened and lightly browned.
 Add the chopped red peppers and cook for a further 3 minutes.

-• Add the ground beef and cook until browned then add the chili powder, cumin, smoked paprika, garlic powder and cayenne powder to the pot and mix thoroughly to combine.
+• Add the ground beef and cook until browned then add the chili powder, cinnamon, cumin, smoked paprika, garlic powder and cayenne powder to the pot and mix thoroughly to combine.

 • Cook the spices out for 1 minute.
 Add the tomato paste, diced tomatoes, red kidney beans and broth.
 Stir well to combine and bring to the boil.